Frequently Asked Questions

 In terms of diversity, it’s a complex situation at Ballibay.
 As far as neuro- and gender diversity go, we’re about as diverse as can be, and have been for decades; but we do remain majority-white, and our small size further problematizes this: we may have one cabin that is extremely diverse, while another is entirely white, or with only one or two kids of color or indigenous descent.
 This varies from summer to summer and session to session; and so while we can guarantee an increasing degree of diversity at the camp, we can’t know the diversity of any given cabin of kids.

 The vast majority of our campers come to us via referral (or as 2nd generation Ballibayers) which in the past has tended to reinforce an overall lack of ethnic diversity, but now fortunately is working in the other direction and serving to increase overall diversity.
-Our roughly 80% return rate also has traditionally kept change slow, but now is finally contributing to its acceleration.
+Our strong return rate also has traditionally kept change slow, but now is finally contributing to its acceleration.

 Out of respect for our nonbinary campers and staff, we’ve re-named our cabin areas.
 What has historically been known as the “girls’ area” is now referred to as the “Up the Hill” cabin area, and cabins are numbered U1, U2, U3, etc… instead of G1, G2, G3.
 Similarly, the “Down the Hill” cabin area is the new name for the living area where most kids and staff use he/him pronouns, and the cabins are now D1, D2, D3, etc…